In this article:

 I’m starting the next year of my studies; how can I find out the fees for the upcoming year?

 If you are re-enrolling and continuing on to your next year of study at King’s you will be referred to as a ‘returning student’ or ‘continuing student’.
-As a returning student you would be going into your second, third, or fourth, etc., year of study.
+As a returning student you are going into your second, third, or fourth, etc., year of study.

-If you are a returning student and you are looking to confirm the tuition fees for the current academic year, you can use our online calculator to check this.
+If you are a returning student and you are looking to confirm the tuition fees for the current academic year, you can use our online calculator after 1 June to check this.

+To use the returning fees calculator you will need your programme code (CRS code).
 Student Records sends an email prior to the start of the new academic year to all continuing students about fees for that new year.
+The email contains:

 - The expected fee status for the year